jflex-de/jflex/README.md

 ### Usage with ant

-You need JDK 8 or later.
+You need ant, the binary jflex jar and JDK 8 or later.

 1. Define ant task
 ```xml